rcook/pydl/pydl-cache/README.md

 ## Eviction

-**`pydl-cache` intentionally does not implement eviction.** The cache grows without bound.
-Deciding this deliberately, rather than drifting into it, keeps the library's behaviour simple and predictable: an entry, once written, stays on disc until it's overwritten by a successful refetch of the same URL, or until the user deletes the cache directory.
+**`pydl-cache` does not implement automatic eviction.** The cache grows without bound; entries persist until they're overwritten by a successful refetch of the same URL or removed deliberately.
+There's a single deliberate-removal primitive — `CachingClient::evict(url)` — for callers that detect a poisoned entry and need to clear it; everything else is up to the user (`pydl cache clear --yes` or `rm -rf ~/.pydl/cache/`).

 What the current code *does* do that you might confuse with eviction:

 - **Overwrite on refetch.** When a URL is refetched, the existing entry is replaced by `rename(tmp, path)`.
 That keeps a single URL's entry from growing, but doesn't remove anything else.
 - **Skip caching for `no-store`.** Responses with `Cache-Control: no-store` are returned to the caller but never written.
 That's avoidance, not eviction.
+- **`evict(url)`.** Caller-driven, explicit removal of one entry's meta + body + tmp body.
+Idempotent: a URL that was never cached is a no-op.
+Used by `pydl download` when its post-stream SHA-256 check rejects the bytes — without eviction the next request would re-serve the bad entry as a HIT.

 What it does *not* do: